kevinslin/open-cdk/README.md

         - eg. [default vpc](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.Vpc.html) will create a NAT gateway in all AZs of the given region
         -  a NAT gateway is $0.045/h and an additional $0.045 per GB processed
         -  creating a default VPC in us-west-2 which has 4 AZs would result in a monthly charge of $0.045 * 24 * 30 * 4 = $129.60 from idle NAT gateways alone
-    - 🔸a lot of constructs take raw strings as import (eg. `ServicePrinciple`, ManagedPolicy`)
+    - 🔸some constructs take raw strings to initialize (eg. `ServicePrinciple`, `ManagedPolicy`)
         - these constructs are not checked and errors in the name will only show up in deploy time
-        - 🚪:[cdk-constants](https://github.com/kevinslin/cdk-constants):is a collection of constants to mitigate this exact issue
+        - 🚪[cdk-constants](https://github.com/kevinslin/cdk-constants) is a collection of constants to mitigate this exact issue
     - most constructs allow importing existing resources via a `{construct}.from[Name|Attr|Name|...}` pattern
         ```typescript
         let importedBucket = Bucket.fromBucketName(scope, "fooBucket)
         ```
-        - 🔸 constructs imported in this manner are not mannaged by the CDK but they can be used as targets (eg. existing S3 bucket to be used to store codebuild artifacts)
+        - 🔸 constructs imported in this manner are not managed by the CDK but their properties can be read and used by the CDK (eg. existing S3 bucket to be used to store codebuild artifacts)
         - 🔸constructs imported in this manner have the signature of `I{Construct}` (eg. an imported bucket has the signature of `IBucket`)
         - can be an issue if your functions expect concrete construct types as IBucket is not a valid Bucket
     - 🔦 cross service integrations are packaged together into separate packages